It's a fact of life - dogs bark!

-If he sees that you're not in control (ie, not dealing with the problem) he may feel pressured to take over the role of pack-leader and his barking will continue - probably even louder!
+If he sees that you're not in control (ie, not dealing with the problem) he may try to challenge your status as the alpha male, either way, his barking will continue - probably even louder!

-You may be fuelling this problem by giving your Cocker Spaniel attention when he barks.
+You could be making this problem worse if you give your Cocker Spaniel attention when he barks.
 Think about it - do you shout at him, or grab hold of his collar?

 Yes?
 That's attention!